 Also look at who the deed says the property is transferring to.
 It could be one person or multiple people.
 Joint tenants means the owners will take the property in equal shares and if you die, your share will automatically go to the other owner.
 Tenants in common means the owners can take the property in unequal shares and leave it to whoever they want when they die.
 Tenants by entirety means each owner owns the whole property and can’t transfer their right of ownership without the other owner’s permission.

 Pay close attention to the details in the property description.
 It should describe the type of property and the precise boundaries of the parcel including size, plot measurements, and land survey analysis.
+To find out more about various land types, read our blog discussing land use and property types.
+When thinking about the size if you're unsure about the size of an acre, take a look at our article on how big is an acre.
 Some people recommend getting a land survey before you buy land to make sure the boundaries on the deed are correct.
 The deed should also denote if there are any easements transferred with land, and where they're located.

 Here’s a brief overview of several different types of property deeds.
 One of the most important aspects to be aware of is that different deeds provide different levels of protection to the buyer.